Skip to content

 “It is a rich source of complex carbohydrates and functions as fuel for activity such as running.

-Wholegrain varieties also provide fibre, which is important for a healthy digestive system.”
+Wholegrain, opens in a new tab varieties also provide fibre, which is important for a healthy digestive system.”

 When it comes to the cons, it’s worth noting that pasta takes a lot of criticism that could be better directed elsewhere on your plate.